-From our home in Norway, Helly Hansen has been making professional grade gear to help people stay and feel alive for almost 140 years.
+From our home in Norway, Helly Hansen has been making professional-grade gear to help people stay and feel alive for over 140 years.
 It all started in 1877 when sea captain Helly Juell Hansen found a better way to stay protected from the harsh Norwegian elements.
 Soon thereafter, Captain Hansen and his wife Margrethe launched a business producing waterproof oilskin jackets, trousers, sou’westers and tarpaulins made from coarse linen soaked in linseed oil – and the legend was born!
 Helly Hansen gear is worn and trusted by professionals on oceans, mountains and worksites.
-As the #1 apparel brand for Ski Professionals, you’ll find HH at more than 200 ski resort and guiding operations around the world, and worn by more than 55,000 ski professionals.
+As the #1 apparel brand for Ski Professionals, you’ll find HH at more than 200 ski resorts and guiding operations around the world, and worn by more than 55,000 ski professionals.
 Our sailing gear is worn by world-class sailors across all five oceans, and we’re proud to partner with and participate in some of the sport’s most iconic regattas and sailing associations.
-As a leading Scandinavian workwear brand, you’ll see us at work-sites where performance, protection and safety matter most.
+As a leading Scandinavian workwear brand, you’ll see us at work sites where performance, protection and safety matter most.
 We continue to support Captain Hansen’s legacy through a long list of first-to-market innovations developed through insights from those working and recreating in the world’s harshest environments.

 Norwegian captain Helly Juell Hansen wanted to find a better way to protect his sailors from the harsh, Nordic weather.
 By applying linseed oil to cotton canvas, he created supple, water-proof apparel.
 Soon after, he and his wife Margarethe started producing “oilskin” jackets and pants in Moss, Norway.
 Their waterproof gear was an immediate success, landing our first product award at the World Expo in Paris in 1878.